How to delete duplicate pictures from iCloud

 How to remove duplicate photos from iCloud

-Unfortunately, iCloud doesn’t have an easy way to view all duplicate photos.
+Unfortunately, iCloud doesn’t have an easy way to view all duplicate pictures.
 But thankfully, by default, it shows you your pictures in chronological order.
 So, in theory, you should be able to scroll through your iCloud Photos and spot the duplicates that are next to each other.
-To manually find your iCloud duplicate photos:
+Then, after you manually find the duplicates, these steps will show you how to delete multiple pictures from iCloud:

 - Open your browser and go to iCloud.com.